-Abu Dhabi is UAE’s the second most populous city and the government is working hard to make it inclusive for everyone.
+Abu Dhabi is UAE’s second most populous city and the government is working hard to make it inclusive for everyone.
 Recently the municipality completed the rehabilitation of 30 game sites, including nine play areas at the Abu Dhabi Corniche as well the established 10 walkways especially for persons with disabilities at Abu Dhabi’s beaches.
 Two walks are on Al Bateen public beach and Al Bateen ladies beach while eight walkways were constructed on Corniche beach.

 In Abu Dhabi city, public parking spaces, pavements, walkways, pedestrian underpasses and overbridges, entrances of buildings and other public facilities are increasingly becoming friendly for people with disabilities.
-Abu Dhabi Government offers subsidised fares at different modes of public transportation for people with disabilities.
+Abu Dhabi Government offers subsidized fares at different modes of public transportation for people with disabilities.
 They are also eligible for free unlimited travel on all buses in the Abu Dhabi city and its suburbs using the Hafilat smart card.
 You can even get a special permit to park in the designated parking spaces available in public parking areas.

 Where to stay

 Most of Abu Dhabi's five-star hotels, malls and attractions have wheelchair facilities.
 Wheelchair ramps often have steep angles.
 When asking if a location has wheelchair access, make sure it really does - as an escalator is considered wheelchair access to some.
 Make sure to check with the hotel before booking, whether or not they have the facilities you require.

 Places to Visit